Agustin800/holbertonschool-shell/io_redirections_and_filters/README.md

 1-confused_smiley is a script that displays a confused smiley.
 2-hellofile is a sriptthat display the content of the /etc/passwd file.
 3-twofiles is script that display the content of /etc/passwd and /etc/hosts.
-4-lastlines is a script that display the last 10 lines of /etc/passwd
+4-lastlines is a script that display the last 10 lines of /etc/passwd.
+5-firstlines is a script that display the first 10 lines of /etc/passwd.